dougbeasley/dougbeasley.github.io/docs/resume.md

 - Completed work on the first customer release of the Android mobile offering, supporting communication with the existing platform API.
 - Brought expertise in re-architecting the current platform.
 - Collaborated with development team members on the design and implementation to overhaul the current platform.
-- Supported existing maintance efforts with the current platform.
+- Supported existing maintenance efforts with the current platform.

 #### Senior Software Engineer at Skyworks
 ###### Newbury Park, CA [2003 – 2012]